-- (5) The terms and conditions upon which a lease is renewable under an option that a lease is, by reason of subsection (1), taken to give a tenant are the same as those upon which the lease is held at the time notice is given of the exercise of that option, except that - (a) the tenant does not have any further option under subsection (1) to renew the lease; and - (b) where the lease does not provide for a review of rental, the lease shall be taken to provide that the rental payable during the term for which the lease is renewed shall be determined having regard to the market rent of the premises ascertained as provided in section 11(2). - (6) The landlord under a retail shop lease to which subsection (1) applies is not entitled to determine the lease before the expiry of the term that may be obtained by the tenant under that subsection, except -
+- (5) The terms and conditions upon which a lease is renewable under an option that a lease is, by reason of subsection (1), taken to give a tenant are the same as those upon which the lease is held at the time notice is given of the exercise of that option, except that - (a) the tenant does not have any further option under subsection (1) to renew the lease; and - (b) where the lease does not provide for a review of rental, the lease shall be taken to provide that the rental payable during the term for which the lease is renewed shall be determined having regard to the market rent of the premises ascertained as provided in section 11(2). - (6) The landlord under a retail shop lease to which subsection (1) applies is not entitled to determine the lease - (aa) if the lease is a lease referred to in subsection (1), before the expiry of day on which the term that may be obtained by the tenant under that subsection, expires; or - (ab) if the lease is a lease the current term of which, or the current term plus the option term, is 5 years or longer, before the day that is 5 years after the day on which the current term commenced, except -

-- (a) by reason of default by the tenant or failure of the tenant to remedy any such default in accordance with the lease; - (b) by reason that - (i) it would be inconsistent with a head lease under which the premises are held by the landlord for the retail shop lease to continue; and - (ii) that inconsistency is not, by reason of section 13A(1), removed; - (c) under and in accordance with a provision that is included in the lease with the approval in writing of the Tribunal given under subsection (7) or (7a); or - (d) where the Tribunal has granted an application by the tenant under subsection (7b). - (7) The Tribunal may, upon application made to it by the landlord notice of which has been given to the tenant, approve of the inclusion in a retail shop lease of a provision under which the landlord may determine the lease at a time that is before the expiry of the term that may be obtained by the tenant under subsection (1) otherwise than for a reason mentioned in subsection (6)(a) or (b) if it is satisfied that special circumstances exist by reason of which such approval ought to be given. - (7a) A landlord in relation to a retail shopping centre may make an application under subsection (7) as to any number of retail shop leases in respect of that centre where he is of the opinion that the same special circumstances exist in relation to each lease the subject of his application, and the Tribunal may exercise its powers under that subsection accordingly. - (7b) The Tribunal may, on application in writing by a tenant or prospective tenant, order that an option of renewal does not arise under subsection (1), if it is satisfied that -
+- (a) by reason of default by the tenant or failure of the tenant to remedy any such default in accordance with the lease; or - (b) by reason that -

+- it would be inconsistent with a head lease under which the premises are held by the landlord for the retail shop lease to continue; and - that inconsistency is not, by reason of section 13A(1), removed;

+- (c) under and in accordance with a provision that is included in the lease with the approval in writing of the Tribunal given under subsection (7) or (7a); or - (da) under and in accordance with a provision of the lease that is the same, or substantially the same, as a provision prescribed for the purposes of this section; or - (d) where the Tribunal has granted an application by the tenant under subsection (7b), in relation to a lease referred to in paragraph (aa). - (7)The Tribunal may, upon application made to it by the landlord notice of which has been given to the tenant, approve of the inclusion in a retail shop lease of a provision under which the landlord may determine the lease at a time that is before the expiry of the term that may be obtained by the tenant (other than under subsection (1) otherwise than for a reason mentioned 6)(a), (b) or (da)) before the day set out in subsection (6)(aaa) or (bab), as is relevant, if it is satisfied that special circumstances exist by reason of which such approval ought to be given. - A landlord in relation to a retail shopping centre may make an (7a) application under subsection (7) as to any number of retail shop leases in respect of that centre where he is of the opinion that the same special circumstances exist in relation to each lease the subject of his application, and the Tribunal may exercise its powers under that subsection accordingly. - (7b)The Tribunal may, on application in writing by a tenant or prospective tenant, order that an option of renewal does not arise under subsection (1), if it is satisfied that -